EloiSanchez/nicochesselo/README.md

 # NicoChessElo

+**Note:** This application cannot be run anymore.
+To have a feel of what it looked like initially, check the [screenshots page](https://github.com/EloiSanchez/nicochesselo/tree/main/screenshots).

 This application is a 4-days learning project created to understand the usage of APIs and the Python-Snowflake connection.

 ## How does it work